 The role of DNA testing for personalised training

-Andrew Steele, Olympic athlete and the Head of Product at DNAfit, has put together a genetic guide, for just this purpose, to steer you through understanding the ‘inter-individual variation’ in your enhancement journey.
+Andrew has put together a genetic guide, for just this purpose: to steer you through understanding the ‘inter-individual variation’ in your enhancement journey.

 You see, we have gotten used to a ‘one-size-fits-all’ approach when it comes to fitness and diet.
 How many times has a new fad exercise become popular at the gym, or a new wonder food be the latest talk at the office?
 The natural thing is to try it and see if it works for you.
 And once you do, you may notice that your workout buddy is buffing up quicker, or even has more strength faster?
 They’re seeing results and you’re wondering why you aren’t? 😤 Don’t get frustrated, it’s part of being uniquely you, and a genetic test will be the answer to discovering those unique differences.